krisigak/Team-GIgniteS/README.md

 reported, or for personal research that could result in valuable insights being made toward further understanding the trends in Alberta’s fire regime.

-Secondly, for the Alberta Wildland Urban Interface Experience Builder, this app allows the user to learn more about the wildland-urban interface (WUI) in Alberta.
+Secondly, for the **Alberta Wildland Urban Interface Experience Builder**, this app allows the user to learn more about the wildland-urban interface (WUI) in Alberta.
 The builder displays a map that shows the population density of Alberta’s Census subdivisions along with communities along the WUI, which are moderate-highly densely populated, further contributing to ignition-related human activities.